Canada and the Commonwealth

 The mandate of the Commonwealth is to serve the needs of its member governments and their citizens in political, economic and social development.
 The Commonwealth also provides a forum for deliberation, problem solving, consensual decision-making and action on matters of importance to its membership.

-The Commonwealth advocates for small and vulnerable states, helping to strengthen their climate and financial resilience and inclusion in the global order.
+The priorities of the Commonwealth Secretariat are to advance democracy and good governance, to support sustainable development, resilience and climate action, and to advocate for small and vulnerable states, helping to strengthen their climate and financial resilience and inclusion in the global order.

 Within the Government of Canada, Global Affairs Canada acts as the lead for Canada’s overall relationship with the Commonwealth, joined by other government departments, reflecting the organization’s actions in diverse areas, such as climate change and the environment, education, gender equality, ocean sustainability, democracy, freedom of expression, and the rule of law.